alljoyn/core-alljoyn/alljoyn_core/docs/README.windows.txt

 The contents of this SDK are arranged into the following top level folders:

 cpp/    core AllJoyn functionality, implemented in C++
-          - built from Git projects alljoyn_core and common
+          - built from alljoyn.git source subtrees alljoyn_core and common
           - required for all AllJoyn applications java/   optional Java language binding          (built from alljoyn_java) js/     optional Javascript binding             (built from alljoyn_js)